woofpool/cardano-private-testnet-setup/README.md

 ---

-### Summary
 This project provides instructions and shell scripts to bootstrap a private Cardano testnet and connect a `cardano-db-sync` process to it.

+The scripts used by this project to create the private Cardano testnet are taken from the IOHK `cardano-node` project and have been modified as needed.
+You may find the original script files in the IOHK git repository: [cardano-node scripts](https://github.com/input-output-hk/cardano-node/tree/master/scripts/byron-to-alonzo).
+In particular, running `cardano-db-sync` to sync to the private testnet required a few changes to the original scripts provided by IOHK.

+Hopefully, this documentation provides a lot of value for others.
+I welcome your feedback both good and bad!

+### Why is this useful?
-A private Cardano testnet provides a controlled environment to execute transactions and use SQL queries to view the resulting data.
+- A private Cardano testnet provides a controlled environment to execute transactions
+- With `cardano-db-sync` connected to your private testnet, you can use SQL queries to view blockchain activity data.
+- You can use this controlled environment for local Cardano development.
+  - Once you have set things up, you can stop the nodes and restart them as you desire, so long as you don't remove the persisted blockchain state.
-Not only is this controlled environment useful for local Cardano development, but it is also a great way to learn about what data gets stored on the Cardano blockchain.
+- Lastly, it is a great learning experience to set up your own private testnet and learn about the data stored on the blockchain.

-#### Key Details
+### Key Details
 - The private testnet consists of three block-producing node processes.
 - The `cardano-db-sync` process syncs blockchain data to a highly normalized database schema.
 This enables blockchain data to be queried with SQL.
-- The scripts used by this project to create the private Cardano network are taken from the `cardano-node` project and have been modified as needed.
-    - Please find original script files in the IOHK git repository: [cardano-node scripts](https://github.com/input-output-hk/cardano-node/tree/master/scripts/byron-to-alonzo)

 ## Usage Instructions